 In other words, you can deduct everything.
 No matter what stage of life you're in, it's never too early to start planning for your retirement, as even the small decisions you make today can have a big impact on your future.
 While you may have already invested in an employer-sponsored plan, an Individual Retirement Account (IRA) allows you to save for your retirement in parallel and also potentially save on taxes.
-There are also different types of IRA, with different rules and benefits.
+There are also different types of IRA, such as a Physical Gold IRA rollover, with different rules and benefits.
 With a Roth IRA, you contribute money after taxes, your money grows tax-free, and you can generally make tax-free and penalty-free withdrawals after age 59 and a half.

 With a traditional IRA, you contribute money before or after taxes, your money grows with deferred taxes, and withdrawals are taxed as current income after age 59 and a half.
 Roth IRAs offer tax-free withdrawals for Future You.
 However, if you're struggling to save, taking a tax deduction now by contributing to a traditional IRA might be just the carrot you need to keep your retirement savings on track.
 Although these two plans are very similar, the most notable difference is the tax advantages.

 With a traditional IRA, your taxes are lower while you work and make contributions.
 Once you are 59 and a half years old or older, you can withdraw your accumulated funds without penalty.
 With a Roth IRA, your funds are tax-free and you can take them whenever you want.
 A Roth IRA and a traditional IRA (individual retirement account) offer valuable retirement planning benefits, but they have different structures, income limits, and pros and cons.

 Then, when you withdraw money in the future, traditional IRAs entail tax liabilities on anything that isn't taxable (deductible contributions and investment gains), while Roth IRA withdrawals are tax-exempt.
 Traditional IRAs offer the ability to deduct taxes today, while Roth IRAs are made with after-tax dollars (meaning there is no benefit in the here and now).
 If you want to transfer or “transfer” money from a traditional IRA to a Roth IRA, the full amount is taxable.
 Roth IRAs offer the advantage of allowing tax-free withdrawals during retirement, including on earnings, instead of obtaining immediate tax benefits for contributions, as is the case with traditional IRAs.

 The main question to consider when choosing between a traditional IRA and a Roth IRA is whether you prefer to receive your tax benefits now or in the future.
 While Roth IRA contributions are made with after-tax dollars, traditional IRA contributions are made with pre-tax dollars.